FrancoisMasson1990/vector-tweaks/README.md

 To simulate a production RAG pipeline:

-- Source: Public 10-K reports from Uber and Lyft
+- Source: Catalog Client from the e-commerce universe
-- Chunking: Performed with **LlamaIndex**
 - Query generation: Using **GPT-4o**
 - Each (query, chunk) pair is augmented with distractor chunks to form triplets